teamkaidee/.dotfiles/git.md

 For release branches, instead of the example in Gitflow Workflow of `release/0.1.0` we use `release/v0.1.0_XXX-D`, with the notable addition of the character `v`.

 As for the numbering of releases, we follow the [Semantic Versioning](https://semver.org/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Manual Deletion

-Branches do not auto-delete on merging on Github.
-The reason for this is that we have an automation that checks on merges into `master` to see if there's a need to down-merge into `develop`.
-See [thanos-api](#thanos-api)

-Therefore, on merge, please wait awhile to see if the automation creates a linked PR, if not manually delete the branch.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>